xanthox/home-assistant-automations/README.md

 Add the automations to your system by adding them to automations.yaml.

 **NOTE**: Replace your car battery sensor by one you have.
 If you don't have a car battery sensor, disable this part in the automation!

+**NOTE**: If you do not have an Equalizer from Easee, you might want to set the Max amp to something else than 32A.
+The Equalizer will tell the charging station to stay at or below the maximum circuit breaker capacity.

 ### TODO